cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 The package java.lang is imported into every Java class.

-A valid .java file may define any number of classes or interfaces but have at most one public class.
+A valid xyz.java file may define any number of classes or interfaces but have at most one public class.

-Java is object oriented, not procedural
+Java is object oriented, not procedural language

 Operator overloading is permitted in languages like C++, not Java